mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 May The Telemetry be with you, young Padawan!

+## What's next?

+Now that you're familiar with The Telemetry and its good practices, you could extend Yoda's code to do the following:

+1. Add tracing: try to emit spans where it makes sense.
+1. Add more context: try to use OTel resource attributes and the semantic conventions to make the context of the execution more explicit.
+1. Add an o11y backend such as OpenSearch (along with Data Prepper) to the setup, allowing to ingest spans and logs in OTLP format.
+1. Once you have traces and logs ingested in a backend, try to correlate these two telemetry signal types in the backend along with a frontend such as Grafana.
+1. Use auto-instrumentation to further enrich telemetry.

 ## References

+To get started with OTel log collection (especially with Python), check out:

 * [OpenTelemetry Logging][otel-log-spec]
 * [A language-specific implementation of OpenTelemetry in Python][otel-python]